larics/viv_ros/README.md

 # ViV simulation
-Packages for Gazebo simulation of the ViV UGV developed for the HEKTOR project.
+Packages for Gazebo simulation of the ViV UGV developed for the [HEKTOR](https://hektor.fer.hr/) project.

-    TODO: add link to HEKTOR website, more about hektor

 ![viv1](doc/viv_pequeno_img.png)